bullenweg/bullenweg.github.io/README.md

 > This is somewhat embarrassing, isn’t it?

+#### 18 hours later

+Matt replaces the post with a weak apology to DHH.

+> I’ve taken this post down.
+I’ve been attacked so much the past few days; the most vicious, personal, hateful words poisoned my brain, and the original version of this post was mean.
+I am so sorry.
+I shouldn’t let this stuff get to me, but it clearly did, and I took it out on DHH, who, while I disagree with him on several points, isn’t the actual villain in this story: it’s WP Engine and Silver Lake.

+1 apology down, 99 to go.

 ### 2024-10-13

 #### Offers to return WP Engine's access to Advanced Custom Fields if they drop the lawsuit